Boris Zimin: Social activities

-At the end of 2015, the Zimins announced that they would continue their activities in Russia, as well as expand them to the UK through the Zimin Foundation and Sreda Foundation.
+From the end of 2015 charitable activities of the Zimins are carried out through the Zimin Foundation.

-In 2016, the Sreda Foundation established Redkollegia (in Russian "Editorial Board") - a new independent award to support independent journalists in Russia.
+In 2016 Redkollegia (in Russian "Editorial Board") was established - a new independent award to support independent journalists in Russia.
 The Redkollegiya award is presented every month; these are not statuettes or diplomas, but monetary prizes — they are given to a journalist or a group of journalists for an amount chosen by a professional jury.
-In an interview in 2018, Boris Zimin reported that in 2015 only Russian legal entities were liquidated, while work to support the media continued.
+In an interview in 2018, Boris Zimin reported that in 2015 only Russian legal entities were liquidated, while work continued.

 In 2016, it became known that Boris Zimin and Mikhail Khodorkovsky were in talks with Galina Timchenko in 2014 about investing in a new media outlet, Meduza.
 Unable to reach an agreement, Khodorkovsky and Zimin each paid $250,000 as “compensation,” which was used to repay debts to launch the publication.
 In 2018, Kommersant wrote that in 2017, Boris Zimin donated $100,000 to the new outlet The Bell by Yelizaveta Osetinskaya.

-In June 2022 Technion – Israel Institute of Technology and the Zimin Foundation signed an agreement to support the establishment and operation of the Zimin Institute for AI Solutions in Healthcare at the Technion.
-On opening day of Zimin Institute in Technion Boris Zimin became Technion Guardian, a designation reserved for those who have reached the highest level of support of the institution.
+On opening day of Zimin Institute for AI Solutions in Healthcare at the Technion (June 2022) Boris Zimin became Technion Guardian, a designation reserved for those who have reached the highest level of support of the institution.

 In November 2022 Boris Zimin appointed Board Member of Nemtsov Foundation.

 Political activity

 Since 2011, Boris Zimin was the main public sponsor of the politician Alexei Navalny and Anti-Corruption Foundation (FBK).
 He was among the first 16 founding sponsors who raised 4.4 million rubles to create the FBK in 2011, and the first, along with Vladimir Ashurkov, to publicly announce his support for the fund.
 In 2012, Zimin reported that he sent 300,000 rubles a month to support the FBK.
 In 2020, he confirmed that he continued to finance the foundation on a monthly basis.
 Zimin Jr. also supports the politician Ilya Yashin, but only from time to time.
 He also provides support to political prisoners — both morally and financially.
 At the end of July 2020, Alexei Navalny published his tax return, according to which his 2019 income amounted to 5.4 million rubles.
 Navalny called entrepreneur Boris Zimin the main source of income for his individual enterprise.

 In August 2020, Boris Zimin paid for the emergency evacuation from Omsk to Berlin of Navalny who had fallen into a coma.
-The private jet and the services of German doctors costed 79,000 euros.
+The private jet and the services of German doctors cost 79,000 euros.

 In August 2020, during the protests in Belarus, Boris Zimin donated to Belarus Solidarity Foundation.